wkumari/draft-bushwar-idr-deprecate-as-set/README.md

-Kumari & Bush            Expires August 3, 2015                 [Page 5]
+Bush & Kumari           Expires February 13, 2019               [Page 5]

-Internet-Draft                  template                    January 2015
+Internet-Draft                  template                     August 2018

     If a BGP speaker chooses to aggregate, then it SHOULD either include